peetpan-modding/cookz/ModsMetaData/@CookZPlants/README.txt

     // Note: DayZ adds a random number between -60 and 180 per plant.
     // Note: The minimum is capped at 100 to prevent strange effects with values that are too low.
     "FullMaturityTimeWheat": 1350,

     // see FullMaturityTimeWheat for chili
     "FullMaturityTimeChili": 1350,

     // see FullMaturityTimeWheat for corn
     "FullMaturityTimeCorn": 1350,

     // see FullMaturityTimeWheat for onion
     "FullMaturityTimeOnion": 1350,

     // see FullMaturityTimeWheat for soybean
     "FullMaturityTimeSoybean": 1350,

     // is plant infection disabled
+    // Note: Affects only plants from this mod.
     "DisablePlantInfection": 1
 }